Using the Zotero LibreOffice Plugin

 - The citation style.

-- Whether citations are inserted in footnotes or endnotes when a note-based style (like “Chicago Manual of Style (Note with Bibliograph)”) is selected.
-Note that Word, and not Zotero, controls the style and format of footnotes and endnotes.
+- Note that Word, not Zotero, controls the style and format of footnotes and endnotes.

 Page and Other Locators